To help you we have some guidance notes on how to apply for DSA funding.

 Stage 8 Arranging Support

-Once your place at Ulster University is confirmed, Student Support will organise the support that has been approved for you.
+Once your place at Ulster University is confirmed, Student Wellbeing will organise the support that has been approved for you.
 We will communicate with the appropriate Schools and Departments within the University to organise your reasonable adjustments.

 The Register of Support Providers will match you with a Support Provider who specialises in the non-medical help that has been recommended for you, such as: